mediablox/mediablox-framework/README.md

 **An extensible, scalable, Sass-based, OOCSS framework for large and long-lasting UI projects.**

-Based on inuitcss by Harry Roberts
+The mediablox frame is based on inuitcss by Harry Roberts.

 inuitcss is a framework in its truest sense: it does not provide you with UI and design out of the box, instead, it provides you with a solid architectural baseline upon which to complete your own work.

+Mediablox has taken inuitcss as a starting point for the framework, and extended it to suit the needs of the project.

 ## Installation